 One point of disagreement concerns the extent of semantic processing without awareness [ref.
 Among other paradigms, this has often been studied using priming, [ref] where a participant is asked to perform a certain task on a target stimulus.
 Preceding this target, a related/unrelated invisible prime stimulus is presented.
 Typically, the subject's response is either facilitated or inhibited according to the congruency between the prime and the target.
 Such a congruency effect is often taken as evidence the prime was indeed processed (e.g., ref).
 To ensure that the prime was indeed invisible, an objective and / or subjective measure of prime awareness is typically administered [ref].

 While some semantic priming found that invisible words can be processed up to the semantic level, although other studies failed to show semantic effects and claimed that processing only reaches the lexical level [ref].
 Moreover, other studies have not found any congruency effects [ref].
-Similar controversies involve other types of processing: claims for arithmetic computations being performed without awareness [ref] were challenged by failures to replicate [ref], and a similar mixed picture emerged also for studies of processes like integration [ref], or unconscious thought [ref], have similarly exhibited both successful and failed experimental investigations.
-Finally, failed replications have also been demonstrated when studying the priming of behavioral patterns, namely social distancing and intelligent behavior [ref].
+Similar controversies involve other types of processing: claims for arithmetic computations being performed without awareness [ref] were challenged by failures to replicate [ref], and a similar mixed picture emerged also for studies of processes like integration [ref].

 Explaining The discrepancy between findings

 How can these contradicting results be explained?
 One option, that is explored in this thesis, is that they stem from methodological limitations of some of these studies.
-For example, the way consciousness is measured might strongly affect the obtained results: if the awareness measure is not sensitive enough to discover residual awareness, the researcher might falsely ascribe conscious processes to unconscious processing [ref].
+For example, the way consciousness is measured might strongly affect the obtained results: if the awareness measure is not sensitive enough to discover residual awareness, the researcher might falsely ascribe unconscious processes to conscious processing [ref].
 Such insensitivity can stem from several factors: the objective task might probe features of the stimulus that are irrelevant to the tested feature (note that this could also lead to overestimation of awareness; REF) [ref].
 In addition, introducing a long delay between the presentation of the stimulus and the awareness measure might cause subjects to forget that they had some experience of it [ref].
 Underestimation of awareness can also occur if the subject uses a very strict criterion when judging whether she saw the prime [ref].
 Finally, if the objective task is too difficult, subjects can be at chance even if they do see the stimulus, or parts of it, and their motivation to perform the task on invisible stimuli can also be hindered, leading to worse performance [ref].

 Explaining null findings – Insensitive measures cause unconscious processing under estimation